mwaseem75/iris-fhir-client/README.md

 ## Summary
 InterSystems FHIR Client to connect any open FHIR Server by using embedded python with the help of [**fhirpy**](https://pypi.org/project/fhirpy/) Library.
-Get Resource details by terminal and by using CSP web application.
+Get Resource information by terminal and by using CSP web application.

 ## Application Layout
 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/18219467/170888223-51e31519-92af-446f-acae-0633df885dbe.gif)

 ## Features
-* Connect to any open FHIR Server
+* Register and Connect to any open FHIR Server
 * InterSystem FHIR Accelerator Service and SmartHealthIT Open FHIR Server are registered by default and ready to use
-* Get Resources information
+* Get Resources information by providing resource
-* Get Resources details by Patient
+* Get Resources details by all or by Patient
 * List Resource details from command prompt and from web interface
 * Programatically add any open source FHIR server